Mitzi Jonelle Tan: 2021

 Tan speaking at a rally in Manila, 2023.

 Tan is also one of the Fridays for Future activists leading the 2021 Clean Up Standard Chartered campaign of Fridays for Future, a divestment campaign calling on Standard Chartered Bank to divest from companies involved in the coal industry around the world.

+At COP28 in Dubai, Tan together with activist Eric Njuguna and English singer and song writer Ellie Goulding, was one of the activists that were convened on the IFRC's Reclaimed table, a table made out of debris from climate disasters, that won the 2024 PRWeek's Global event activation award.

 Tan has addressed gender stereotypes and sexism that she faces in her activism, as women are often ignored or dismissed.
 She has also noted that climate education is typically "alienating, Western, too technical, and not empowering at all," in relation to the approach that she takes as an activist.
 Tan has also spoken up about "red-tagging," a practice of government officials and supporters in the Philippines where activists and opposition are branded as communists or terrorists, and how it has negative effects on the participation of the youth in the climate movement in her country.

 Tan has provided inspiration to others, such as the Indonesian youth activist Salsabila Khairunnisa.